MAC CCTV DVR Software Surveillance Video Playback & Export

 The CMS Lite Mac software can also be used as a video player to open and playback video files.
 Click on the open backup button on the top menu and browse to the location of the file that you want to open, then click open.
 In our case, it is in the location that we exported to.
-Please note that in a real world scenario, users can browser to the file if it is on a USB thumb drive or other storage drive.
+Please note that in a real-world scenario, users can browse to the file if it is on a USB thumb drive or another storage drive.

 The video player opens and looks the same as playing back video directly from the DVR's hard drive.
 Viewers can see all their cameras in a grid view.
 There are player controls in the lower right.

 Viewers can switch to a single camera view by double clicking on any of the camera screens.
 There is a grid icon just below the main menu that allows you to switch back to the multi-camera view.

 Watch this video to see the search, playback, and video export process described above put into practice.